sharknezz/CS110A_resume_project/README.md

 Customize colors in style.css.
 Explore how you can improve your web resume and make it your own.

 ## Advice and Help
+Ask me how you can show case a Python turtle code you wrote in the class and animate it in your resume.
 Need advice on how to improve or maybe to add a JS file or simply stuck.
 Your instructor and TAs are here to help.